Ole Gunnar Solskjaer laments 'darkest day' after Liverpool dismantles Manchester United – KION546

 From the evidence provided from performances this season, United look way short of its competition, both tactically and mentally.

-There was an indiscipline as well on Sunday — Paul Pogba red carded shortly after he came on as a second-half substitute for an awful tackle on Naby Keita.
+There was an indiscipline as well on Sunday — Paul Pogba red carded shortly after he came on as a second-half substitute for a rash tackle on Naby Keita.

 That tackle resulted in Keita, who had scored Liverpool’s first goal, being stretchered off.